Skip to content

 We’re in a nature crisis.
 The UK is one of the most nature-depleted countries in the world.
 However, nature is resilient, humans are creative and we can all help to restore nature across Devon.

 The public consultation has now ended.
-Huge thanks to all those who have responded.
-We are now processing the responses and editing this website and the viewer and aim to have done all edits by December 2025.
-The LNRS then needs to be signed off by all Devon Local Authorities and this sign-off process will be finished in spring 2026 .
+Huge thanks to everyone who took part.
+We’re processing the responses and taking them into account as we edit this website and the LNRS Viewer.
+We aim to have completed all the edits by December 2025, after which the LNRS needs to be signed off by all Devon local authorities.
+This sign-off process will be finished in spring 2026 .

 There’s lots of great work going on across Devon to help nature.
 We’d love to know what you’re doing.
-Whether you’ve dug a pond, planted a woodland or a restored a wildflower meadow, please let us know by adding it to our delivery map on the Viewer.
+Whether you’ve dug a pond, planted a woodland or restored a wildflower meadow, please let us know by adding it to the delivery map on the LNRS Viewer.

-This strategy is currently being edited to take on board consultation comments.
+This strategy is currently being edited to take on board comments from the consultation.

 Supported by